 Nazi soldiers were everywhere and Nazi propaganda constantly blared from loudspeakers.
 Military convoys and troops streamed through his village as Hitler carried out his expansionist ambitions.

 The development of these activities alone was troubling.
 Even more disturbing, the elderly man spoke of the rapid and fundamental change in attitude toward the Jewish population of Czechoslovakia.

 Until the Nazi occupation, his family had many Christian friends.
 His childhood buddies and schoolmates were Christians.
 His father had Christian colleagues, clients and employees.
 His family socially mingled with Christian neighbors.

 Overnight, the community including long-time Christian friends abandoned them.
 Approximately 263,000 Czechoslovakian Jews died in the infamous Nazi concentration-extermination camps of Theresienstadt, Bergen-Belsen and Auschwitz-Birkenau.

 When you read historical accounts, the speed that latent anti-Semitism surfaced and pervaded Europe can easily be missed.
 In his soft-spoken manner, what the Holocaust survivor conveyed was like a lightning bolt that shocked me to the core.

-The environment in Europe prior to World War II Europe that attitudes toward the Jewish people can change overnight.
+The environment in Europe prior to World War II teaches that attitudes toward the Jewish people can change overnight.
 When Jewish families were herded into ghettos and deported to death camps, few Christians came to their aid.